SevaSk/ecoute/README.md

 ### 📋 Prerequisites

 - Python >=3.8.0
-- An OpenAI API key that can access OpenAI API (set up a paid account OpenAI account)
+- (Optional) An OpenAI API key that can access Whisper API (set up a paid account OpenAI account)
 - Windows OS (Not tested on others)
 - FFmpeg